 - Occupied by students or persons under the age of 18.

-If you find that you don’t meet the criteria above, you may still be able to get a 50% discount on the Council Tax bill.
+If you find that you do not meet the criteria above, you may still be able to obtain a 50% discount on the Council Tax bill.
 Please get in contact with the local authorities for more information.

-If you already own an annexe, it’s well worth checking to see whether you’re due a council tax discount.
+If you already own an annexe, it is well worth checking to see whether you are due a council tax discount.

 Our team at Eco Friendly Lodge Cabins are experts in advising, planning and constructing timber lodge cabins for both domestic and commercial settings including granny annexes.
-If you are worried about planning permission, have an idea but not sure how much it will cost, or you have a general question, please get in touch with a member of our team today.
+If you are worried about planning permission, have an idea but not sure how much it will cost, or you have a general questions, please contact a member of our team today.